 Serial memoirist Eve O. Schaub lives with her family in Vermont and enjoys performing experiments on them so she can write about it.

 During 2011 Eve wrote a blog about her family’s attempt to live and eat for a year without any added sugar in their food, which became the book Year of No Sugar (Sourcebooks, 2014).
 It has since been translated into Chinese, Hebrew and French.
 She has been a guest on the Dr. Oz Show, and FOX and Friends, and has appeared in numerous print and online outlets.
 She considers not hyperventilating on national television one of her greatest accomplishments.

-Her upcoming book, Year of No Clutter, (March, 2017) reveals her deepest, darkest secret: clutter.
+Her most recent book, Year of No Clutter, (March, 2017) reveals her deepest, darkest secret: clutter.
 In it, she details her struggle to transform herself from a self-described “clutter-gatherer” into a neat, organized person who can actually walk through every room of her house and does not feel the need to keep everything from childhood raincoats to cat fur.
 And yes, the family gets roped in on this one too.